 Note that this tool does not format the areas on your SD cards that have been deemed "protected" for security reasons.
 If you need to format such protected areas, you can use the appropriate SD host devices or computer's application that ensures security function is guaranteed.
 This tool can be used on Windows and Mac system versions.

-This is another great SD card low level format tool that you can use.
-The tool performs format of your SD card with a speed of 180 GB/hour, i.e. 50 MB/s.
+This is another great SD card Low-Level format tool that you can use.
+The tool performs the format of your SD card with a speed of 180 GB/hour, i.e. 50 MB/s.
 Pretty fast, right?
 Another advantage is that any update you need to do on the tool is free.
-It also has a warrantee period of thirty days.
+It also has a warranty period of thirty days.

-Apart from using disk formatting software/tools with graphical interfaces, you could dive into your computer a little deeper, taking advantages of core command-line tools utilized by such software.
+Apart from using disk formatting software/tools with graphical interfaces, you could dive into your computer a little deeper, taking advantage of core command-line tools utilized by such software.